vitoxint/yii2-auth/README.md

 yii-auth
 ========

-Auth is a module for the [Yii PHP framework](http://www.yiiframework.com) that provides a web user interface for Yii's built-in authorization manager (CAuthManager).
+Auth is a module for the [Yii PHP framework](http://www.yiiframework.com) that provides a web user interface for Yii's built-in authorization manager (\yii\rbac\BaseManager).
 You can read more about Yii's authorization manager in the framework documentation under [Authentication and Authorization](http://www.yiiframework.com/doc/guide/1.1/en/topics.auth#role-based-access-control).

 Auth was developed to provide a modern and responsive user interface for managing user permissions in Yii projects.